singhpalak18/Python_MiniProjects-/README.md

 # Python_MiniProjects-
-A collection of simple python projects to practice the basics of python
+The repository contains a collection of easy projects made in python to get practice of python basics and a little practice with easy GUI to make the learning and practicing process fun!